 - Press the garlic (if you have a press).

 - Brush the flatbreads with oil.

-- Toss the arugula with oil.
+- Toss the arugula with oil and season.